Joined: 27 Nov 2011

 -patterns (i.e. words, shapes...) can be laser engraved inside of quartz

 -synthetic overgrowth: damaged natural crystals can be healed via hydrothermal process (natural quartz overgrown by synthetic hydrothermal quartz, either colorless or coloured).

 -inclusions could also be embedded through synthetic quartz overgrowth.
 Here's an article about garnets inclusions and two-phase inclusions experimentally embedded in synthetic quartz: https://www.gia.edu/gems-gemology/winter-2016-microworld-synthetic-quartz-designer-inclusion-specimen

 -specimen repairs: damaged quartz crystals can be repaired with glue.
 Crystal faces can be polished or even re-cut.
+Accidental fractures can be treated with hydrofluoric acid (dangerous!) to impart these with a more natural look.
 Crystals (either natural or synthetic) can be glued in natural or reconstituted matrix.

 Treatments specific to cut stones: